 Figure 5.
-Evaluation of modelled aerosol composition against observations at Utqiagvik for (a) super-micron and (b) sub-micron in Coordinated Universal Time (UTC) and in standard temperature pressure (STP) conditions.
+Evaluation of modelled aerosol composition against observations at Utqiagʻvik for (a) super-micron and (b) sub-micron in UTC and in STP conditions.
 Observations are shown only when available.
 The lines and the symbols are the same as in Figure 4.
 See the text for more details.
 Note the different scales.